mayurdb/gsoc2018/README.md

    2. Octree partitioner to partition the data across the leaves of the Octree -
       1. [https://github.com/astrolabsoftware/spark3D/pull/36](https://github.com/astrolabsoftware/spark3D/pull/36)

-   3. Avoiding OOM(Out of memory issue) issue when the data size is very large and collecting even a fraction of the data as a sample causes the driver process to run out of memory -
+   3. Avoiding OOM(Out of memory) issue when the data size is very large and collecting even a fraction of the data as a sample causes the driver process to run out of memory -
       1. [https://github.com/astrolabsoftware/spark3D/pull/56](https://github.com/astrolabsoftware/spark3D/pull/56)
       2. [https://github.com/astrolabsoftware/spark3D/pull/71](https://github.com/astrolabsoftware/spark3D/pull/71)